skalpe/clean-code-javascript/README.md

 the coupling between modules.
 Coupling is a very bad development pattern because it makes your code hard to refactor.

-As stated previously, JavaScript doesn't have interfaces so the abstractions that are depended upon are implicit contracts.
+The abstractions are depended upon are implicit contracts.
 That is to say, the methods and properties that an object/class exposes to another object/class.
 In the example below, the implicit contract is that any Request module for an `InventoryTracker` will have a `requestItems` method.